bnclabs/gofast/README.md

 ```

 * `packet` shall always be encoded as CBOR byte-array.
+* the maximum length of a packet can be 4GB.
 * 0x91 denotes an array of single item, a special meaning for new
   request that expects a single response from peer.
 * 0x9f denotes an array of indefinite items, a special meaning